 - What do I want to study?
 Do the schools I like have my major?

 It may seem strange that a website focused on helping you play baseball in college would want you to ask yourself these questions but we’re here to help you make realistic informed decisions.
 Think of it this way.
-When you go up to bat, you plan on getting a hit but if you get two strikes against you, you make an adjustment.
+When you go up to bat, you have a specific plan.
+When the count and situation change, you adjust your plan too.
 It is important to be ready for unexpected changes in the game, in baseball or in the rest of your life.